Benjamin Davies

 There are many great opportunities available only to smaller investors.

-#3967·Zelalem Mekonnen, about 1 month agoBecause these barriers exist, the company does not have to constantly reinvent its core model to survive.
+#3967·Zelalem Mekonnen, 3 months agoBecause these barriers exist, the company does not have to constantly reinvent its core model to survive.

 This sentence makes an opposite point if it stopped at "does not have to constantly reinvent," meaning economic moat is slowing down error correction.